Conducting industry analysis becomes very relevant, especially when you are planning to invest in a company.

 This is an appropriate way to assess the structure of an industry.

-Here is a list of 5 factors which determines the competitive strength of an industry-
+Here is a list of 5 factors that determine the competitive strength of an industry

-It refers to bargaining strength of the buyer which they can exert on businesses to attain better customer service, good quality product and at cheaper prices.
+It refers to the bargaining strength of the buyer, which they can exert on businesses to attain better customer service, good quality products, and lower prices.

-The more is the buyer concentration, better is the impact they can create.
+The more the buyer concentration, the better the impact they can create.

-Buyers increase the level of competition within an industry by bargaining for better services and to reduce prices.
+Buyers increase the level of competition within an industry by bargaining for better services and reducing prices.

-In order to assess the power of buyer, here are the conditions which you need to look into-
+In order to assess the power of the buyer, here are the conditions that you need to look into-

 a.
 Concentration of buyer